- Lets connect

 As a recent graduate, your CV should be no longer than two pages.
 It should be as clear and concise as possible - so use bullet points, and an easy to read font such as Arial or Calibri.

-It’s tempting to send hundreds of blanket applications in the hope of landing an interview.
-However, it’s far better to take time applying for a few positions that you are genuinely interested in.
+It's tempting to send hundreds of blanket job applications in the hope of landing an interview.
+However, it is far better to take time applying for a few positions that you are genuinely interested in.

-Before you meet any potential employers, it’s essential that you research their industry, their company, and your potential role within it.
-You’ll need to understand what they do, the markets they operate in, how long they’ve been established, who their competitors are, their recent highs and lows, as well as their culture, ethos and values.
+Before you meet any potential employers, it is essential that you research their industry, their company, and your potential role within it.
+You will need to understand what they do, the markets they operate in, how long they've been established, who their competitors are, their recent highs and lows, as well as their culture, ethos and values.

-While the company website is a good place to start your research, you’ll need to go beyond this to really impress your interviewer.
-So search the company’s social media channels, take a look to see if they have recently been in the news, and read up on industry-specific blogs.
+While the company website is a good place to start your research, you will need to go beyond this to really impress your interviewer.
+So search the company's social media channels, take a look to see if they have recently been in the news, and read up on industry-specific blogs.

-Preparation is key to acing any graduate job interview.
+Preparation and planning is key to acing any graduate job interview.